wisniewski94/llemonstack/README.md

 - [**Git**](https://github.com/git-guides/install-git) - needed to clone stack services that require custom build steps

-After you've installed the prerequisites, you won't need to directly use them.
+After installing the prerequisites, you won't need to directly use them.
 LLemonStack does all the heavy lifting for you.

 ### How To Install the Prerequisites